sebascb/server-projectM3-jwt/README.md

 - Login: As a user I can login to the platform and go to my profile/dashboard.

-- Logout: As a user I can logout from the platform so no one else can use it
+- Logout: As a user I can logout from the platform so no one else can use it.

 - Edit profiles As a user I can edit my profile.